bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 And of course, you do not want lightning channels where one of the parties is able to just unilaterally close it and unilaterally update the state without the other parties spying.
 So that is one of the issues that require some solution.

-### NONCE REUSE
+### Nonce Reuse

 Another issue, of course, is nonce reuse.
-So here I have a quite simple equation where we have two separate signatures for different messages, m' and m'', but we're using the same nonce.
+So here I have a quite simple equation where we have two separate signatures for different messages, `m'` and `m''`, but we're using the same nonce.
-As you can tell, lowercase r, which is a random number, and uppercase R, which is the same random number multiplied by the generator point, are equivalent.
+As you can tell, lowercase `r`, which is a random number, and uppercase `R`, which is the same random number multiplied by the generator point, are equivalent.

 So what does the attack look like?
-Well first of all, we can subtract one signature from the other, and then we see that we simply — so the r's cancel each other out, and we end up with an equation that is just the private key multiplied with this expression that we can actually quite trivially calculate ourselves because we know the public key, we know the public nonce point, and we also know both messages.
+Well first of all, we can subtract one signature from the other, and then we see that we simply — so the `r`'s cancel each other out, and we end up with an equation that is just the private key multiplied with this expression that we can actually quite trivially calculate ourselves because we know the public key, we know the public nonce point, and we also know both messages.

-So knowing those, we apply the modular multiplicative inverse, and we have just solved for x, which is the private key.
+So knowing those, we apply the modular multiplicative inverse, and we have just solved for `x`, which is the private key.
 So not great, and really highlights how trivial it is to attack and to extract a private key if you have two signatures that have reused the same nonce.

 It's really, like I wish this equation were written out more frequently because I think people understate quite how trivial of an attack this is.
 I mean you can write Python code in like two minutes.

-Remark : That's how Sony got pawned, they were reusing nonces on all of their ECBSA signatures.
+[Audience]: "That's how Sony got pawned, they were reusing nonces on all of their ECDSA signatures.
-It was the same nonce for all the signatures for all the Playstations.
+It was the same nonce for all the signatures for all the Playstations."

-Arik: Yeah, that is true.
+Yeah, that is true.
 I believe that was the PlayStation 3, right?
-Although for ECBSA signatures, so the thing about Schnorr is the math is so simple, it's just additional application.
+Although for ECDSA signatures, so the thing about Schnorr is the math is so simple, it's just additional application.

-You don't have any of the ECSA complications, so here you don't even have to think that long about why this attack is trivial.
+You don't have any of the ECDSA complications, so here you don't even have to think that long about why this attack is trivial.
 However, obviously we need to mitigate these attacks.

 ### MUSIG2 TO THE RESUCE

-Arik: So Musig2 comes to the rescue.
+So Musig2 comes to the rescue.
 I'm sure all of you have heard about Musig2 many times.
 And essentially, the main thing that Musig2 does, it's like the same approach that eliminates the attack vector for both the naive key aggregation and the nonce reuse, is it introduces coefficients.